January 21, 2020

 Knoxville is about three and a half hours from Nashville, and is a beautiful drive.
-Take a weekend in the fall to see the trees rich with color.
-The scenery alone is worth the drive!
+The scenery alone is worth the trip!
 Once in Knoxville, you’ll experience a whirlwind of music, culture, delicious food and gorgeous landscapes.
 Here’s what you can see and do in The Marble City.
-Trust me, you’ll want to start planning a trip pronto!

-Coffee & Chocolate: This cozy spot is next to Market Square and like the name suggests, serve coffee and chocolate.
+Coffee & Chocolate is a cozy spot next to Market Square.
+Like the name suggests, serve coffee and chocolate.
 Order a mocha and blueberry a muffin for breakfast and get some chocolate for later.
-(The pumpkin spice chocolate changed my life.)

 After a morning of exploring and walking around Knoxville, you're bound to work up an appetite.
 We stopped in Sweet P's Downtown Dive and, boy, did it hit the spot.
 Dine on pulled pork sandwiches, ribs, mac n' cheese, tater salad, green beans and sweet tea.
 You’ll want to be a regular patron after one meal.

-Yassin's Falafel House: If you want to have a delicious, affordable lunch in a laid back environment, Yassin's is the place to go.
+Yassin's Falafel House offers you a delicious, affordable lunch in a laid back environment.
 Order the chicken gyro with french fries and a coke.
 It will hit the spot on any given day!
-There's 30 minute parking on that street, so it's easy to drop by and pick up your meal.
+There's 30-minute street parking, so it's easy to drop by and pick up your meal to-go as well.

-Emilia: Knoxville definitely delivers in the dinner department!
-Emilia Italian is, hands down, some of the best Italian food I’ve had.
+Emilia Italian is, hands down, some of the best Italian food you'll find.
 Start with an order of the Grilled Romaine Salad and Bruschetta as an appetizer.
 Then, order the Bolognese and Meatballs.
 Save room for dessert; you need Tiramisu.

-The Bistro at the Bijou is a cute, intimate setting with delicious food.
+The Bistro by the Bijou is a cute, intimate setting with delicious food.
 A lot of the ingredients served are local.
-The Bistro at the Bijou Restaurant is located in one the most historic buildings in downtown Knoxville.
+The Bistro at the Bijou is located in one the most historic buildings in downtown Knoxville.
 The Bijou also has a speakeasy for specialty drinks and they host live jazz music.
-The Bistro at the Bijou is perfect for date night.
+It's perfect for date night.

 Earthbound Trading Co. is a lifestyle shop for the nomadic spirit who embraces individuality and craves exploration.
 This boutique sells a bunch of different things from apparel and accessories to home decor.
 Each piece ignites adventure and celebrates diversity.

-Earth to Old City.
-Earth to Old City was such a fun boutique to visit.
+Earth to Old City is such a fun boutique to visit.
 There are gems on every shelf and it’s the perfect place to get a lot of Christmas shopping done!
 From nick nacks to socks to cute home decor, you'll find yourself spending so much time in here laughing at the sassy and funny items you find and Instagram-ing them.

 Fizz is another boutique in Market Square.
-They have tunics, hats and tons of jewelry.
+They have tunics, hats and tons of jewelry made by the owner herself.
 It’s a great place for some souvenir fashion gifts for the special women in your life.

 Around the corner from Market Square is Nothing Too Fancy.
 This store had the coolest local tees and hats!
 If you want a UT or a vintage tee/tank top, stop by Nothing Too Fancy.